Bikatr7/CS3300GroupProject/horizonhub/frontend/README.md

 4. Go to the url `http://localhost:5173/` to view the website

-## Frontend:
+### B2B Customer Documentation

 Home Page: Choose between customer and admin portals, can view amenities page from Navigation Bar.
+These can be changed in the upper level `edit_me.json` file.

 Customer Page: Customers can book rooms from the Home page or Booking page, based on date range of stay and number of guests.

-Check-in: Customer recieves a 6 digit code upon transaction completion.
+Check-in: Customer receives a 6 digit code upon transaction completion.
 On the day of their check in, as long as it is at or after the check-in time the customer can check in online and receive their room number.

 Check-out: As with check-in, the customer can check out remotely with another 6 digit code.